juicyllama/framework/common/docs/support.md

 Our framework is currently in a beta phase while we work our way to a stable version 1.0.0.

-Feel free to create issues and/or pull requests with your contributions to any of our modules.
+Feel free to create issues, discussions and/or pull requests with your contributions to any of our modules.

 ## Need Help?

 We are always on the lookout for interesting (and disruptive) projects to test the versatility of our framework.